Face Oil First or Moisturizer? Top Dermatologists on How to Layer

 The short answer: It’s kind of up to you.
 Many dermatologists advise starting with the thinnest-consistency formula and layering thicker ones on top, but this isn’t always the best strategy.
 “If it’s a more water-based moisturizer, apply it before oil,” says Robert Anolik, MD, an NYC dermatologist and professor of dermatology at NYU Grossman School of Medicine.
 What to apply when also depends on your skin and how much moisture you’re looking for, explains NYC dermatologist Elyse Love, MD: “Face oils don’t really add hydration to the skin, but they can help support the skin barrier and lock in the hydration that you’d get from a serum or moisturizer.”

-If you’re really dry, definitely layer both.
+If you’re dry, definitely layer both.
 “Often moisturizers are some type of emulsion,” says Anolik.
-So moisturizer can contain skin-barrier-supporting ingredients like linoleic acid or squalane (just as oils can) but also typically includes water-based hydrating ingredients like glycerin or hyaluronic acid.
-An oil over the top delivers more nourishment and seals in moisture at the same time.
+So creams can contain skin-barrier-supporting ingredients like linoleic acid or squalane (just as oils can) but also typically include water-based hydrating ingredients like glycerin or hyaluronic acid.
+An oil over the top delivers extra nourishment and seals in moisture at the same time.
+But if the cream you’re using is super occlusive, you might want to layer it over the oil.

 -